seawind543/react-token-input/README.md

    *
    * @ tokenIndex
    * Type: number
-   * Description: The array index for this tokenValue in tokenValues *
+   * Description: The array index of this tokenValue in tokenValues *
    * @ tokenValues
    * Type: array